DozieSixtus/DozieSixtus/README.md

 ### 📚 Projects
 #### 📈 Data Analysis
-[USA Gun Violence](https://www.linkedin.com/in/DozieSixtus/) - Analysis on Gun violence in the US using Power BI
+[USA Gun Violence]((https://github.com/DozieSixtus/Gun-violence-US) - Analysis on gun violence in the US using Power BI
 #### 🤖 Artificial Intelligence
-[Resume Scorer](https://www.linkedin.com/in/DozieSixtus/) - Use AI to check if a resume matches a job description
+[Resume Scorer](https://github.com/DozieSixtus/Resume-Scorer) - Use AI to check if a resume matches a job description
 [Enefit](https://github.com/DozieSixtus/Enefit) - Data analysis and prediction model on energy data